swiftlang/swift/docs/TypeChecker.rst

 interesting case is the unresolved member reference, e.g., ``.name``.
-As noted in the prior section, this generates the constraint ``T0.name == T1``, where ``T0`` is a fresh type variable that will be bound to the union type and ``T1`` is a fresh type variable that will be bound to the type of the selected member.
+As noted in the prior section, this generates the constraint ``T0.name == T1``, where ``T0`` is a fresh type variable that will be bound to the enum type and ``T1`` is a fresh type variable that will be bound to the type of the selected member.
 The issue noted in the prior section is that this constraint does not give the solver enough information to determine ``T0`` without guesswork.
-However, we note that the type of a union member actually has a regular structure.
+However, we note that the type of a enum member actually has a regular structure.
 For example, consider the ``Optional`` type::

-  union Optional<T> {
+  enum Optional<T> {
     case none
     case value(value : T)
   }

 The type of ``Optional<T>.none`` is ``Optional<T>``, while the type of ``Optional<T>.value`` is ``(value : T) -> Optional<T>``.
-In fact, the type of a union element can have one of two forms: it can be ``T0``, for a union element that has no extra data, or it can be ``T2 -> T0``, where ``T2`` is the data associated with the union element.
+In fact, the type of a enum element can have one of two forms: it can be ``T0``, for a enum element that has no extra data, or it can be ``T2 -> T0``, where ``T2`` is the data associated with the enum element.
 Letting ``T2`` by a fresh type variable, we introduce a disjunction constraint ``T1 := T0 or T1 := T2 -> T0``.
 Note that, in both cases, the context of the unresolved member reference helps determine which form matches,